Pharmacology of bicalutamide: Drug levels, androgen levels, and efficacy

+Earlier studies with bicalutamide instead assessed changes in prostatic acid phosphatase (PAP) levels; proportions of patients with decreases of PAP of greater than or equal to 50% were 33% with 10 mg/day, 53% with 30 mg/day, and 83% with 50 mg/day bicalutamide.
+PSA is a more sensitive and specific prostate cancer tumor marker than PAP and subsequent studies employed PSA.

 Despite the high medication levels that are achieved, due to their relatively low affinities for the AR, it has been suggested that 5 to 10% of DHT may remain unblocked in the prostate gland with CAB using standard doses of first-generation NSAAs.
 In accordance, second-generation NSAAs like enzalutamide and apalutamide, which have 5- to 10-fold higher affinity for the AR than bicalutamide, have been found to be more effective than bicalutamide in the treatment of prostate cancer.
 However, in the TERRAIN and STRIVE trials, which compared bicalutamide and enzalutamide as a component of CAB and found that enzalutamide extended life by 3 to 4 times as much time as bicalutamide, the dosage of enzalutamide used (160 mg) was over 3 times that of the dosage of bicalutamide used (50 mg).
 As a result, it has been suggested that the 50 mg/day dosage of bicalutamide used in this study and in CAB in general may be suboptimal.
 This is in accordance with clinical findings that PSA decreases with CAB using bicalutamide plateau at a dosage of bicalutamide of 150 to 200 mg/day.

 In women, total testosterone levels are 20-fold and free testosterone levels 40-fold lower relative to men.
 In addition, whereas bicalutamide monotherapy can increase testosterone levels by up to 2-fold in men, the medication does not increase testosterone levels in women.
 For these reasons, much lower dosages of bicalutamide (e.g., 25 mg/day in the hirsutism studies) may be used in women with significant antiandrogenic effectiveness.